Hamasien

-Hamasien (Tigrinya: ሓማሴን) (Ge'ez ሓማሴን) was a historical province including and surrounding Asmara, part of modern Eritrea.
+Hamasien (Tigrinya: ሓማሴን) was a historical province including and surrounding Asmara, part of modern Eritrea.
 In 1996 the province was divided and distributed largely to the modern Maekel region, with smaller parts being distributed amongst the Debub, Northern Red Sea, Gash-Barka, and Anseba regions.

 Hamasien was located northwest of Akele Guzai and northeast of Seraye.
 Traditionally being the center of the Eritrean highlands, it is the locality of the city of Asmara (the capital of Eritrea).

 History

 Archaeological evidence shows that Hamasien had been an area of a flourishing pre-historic society known as the Ona Culture that existed since around 800 B.C. with its population density being one of the highest in Sub Saharan Africa.

 The earliest surviving appearance of the name "Hamasien" is believed to have been the region ḤMS²M, i.e. ḤMŠ, mentioned in a Sabaic inscription of the Aksumite king Ezana.
 The region may have been mentioned as early as Puntite times by Ancient Egyptian records as 'MSW (i.e. "Amasu"), a region of Punt.

 Local folk etymology traces the name Hamasien to hamat Husayn (Tigrinya: "mother-in-law of Husayn"), suggesting the region's first settlers were led by a Muslim woman.
 This legend aligns with historical accounts indicating that after the fall of Aksum, particularly from the 10th century onward, parts of Hamasien were controlled by Beja and other Muslim tribes who may have been the first to exploit the region’s gold mines.
 During the final years of the Zagwe dynasty and the early Solomonic period, Agaw groups fleeing from Lasta settled in Hamasien, including the ancestors of the Bogos (Bilen) in the northern tip of Hamasien.

 During the medieval era, the local Tigrinya groups of Hamasien maintained their autonomous leaders who were tributaries to the Ma'ikele Bahr ("middle of the coast"), the governor overseeing the region between the Ethiopian highlands and the Red Sea.
 By the 15th century, these governors were known as Bahr Negash ("king of the sea"), who controlled northern trade routes.
 Emperor Zara Yaqob placed two kantiba of Hamasien under the Bahr Negash, whose capital was Debarwa (now a part of Seraye).
 Occasionally, the Bahr Negash moved his seat to other key locations, such as Addi Baro in Hamasien.